-This article describes the customization options available to Identity-Aware Proxy (IAP).
-Using various settings, you can control:
+This article describes how to customize Identity-Aware Proxy (IAP) settings.
+With these settings, you can control behaviors including:

 - Compatibility with Anthos and Istio on Google Kubernetes Engine.